Hervé Vilard

-Hervé Vilard (born René Villard; 24 July 1946 in Paris, France) is a French pop–singer, who first became famous in the 1960s.
+Hervé Vilard (born René Vilard; 24 July 1946 in Paris, France) is a French pop singer, who first became famous in the 1960s.
 His first single "Capri c'est fini" became an international hit in 1965 and rendered him instantaneously famous.
 The song sold 3.3 million copies.
-Nous (1979), Reviens (1981) and Méditerranéenne (1983) are among his other big hits.
+"Nous" (1979), "Reviens" (1981) and "Méditerranéenne" (1983) are among his other big hits.
 He is famous in Latin America, as he settled there between 1969 and 1978, singing in Spanish.

-His long national and international musical career as composer, singer, and stage performer spans four decades.
+His long national and international musical career as a singer, songwriter and stage performer spans four decades.
 In 1992, in recognition of his contributions to French culture, he was awarded the Ordre national du Mérite in a ceremony at the Parisian Théâtre des Variétés hosted by Jean-Paul Belmondo.

 Early life

 René Vilard was born 24 July 1946 in a taxi which was transferring his mother Blanche to the Saint-Antoine hospital in Paris to deliver.
-He never met his father who left home soon after the birth of his son.
+Soon after his birth, his father had left home therefore Vilard never met his father.
 His mother eventually lost custody of her children and young René was sent to an orphanage in Paris.
 Later he was transferred to the Berry region of France into the custody of various foster homes.
 Young René became a runaway during that period of his life.
 Eventually he was moved to the Cher region of France where he met a priest, Father Angrand, who became his mentor and taught him literature and music.
-In 1991 Vilard bought the monastery at La Celette, where he met Father Angrand and made it his home.
+In 1991, Vilard bought the monastery at La Celette, where he met Father Angrand and made it his home.